Lab Mountain of Gemini Enigma Federation Colony

 Quickly, she thinks, we have very little time.
 This is a trap.
 You are not safe here.
 Those neural dampening devices serve also as an amplifier if the right frequency is transmitted.
 Cleary wants to leave the planet in your pod.
 That cannot be allowed.
 He is unstable, but the others don't believe it.
 He has imprisoned 9 of us for speaking out against him.
 He must not be allowed to use you to vacate this planet.

-"What is going on," Luntu says aloud shaking his head as if by so doing he can rid himself of the tender voice in his head.
+"What is going on," Luntu says aloud shaking his head as if by so doing he can rid himself of the tender voice.

 The voice you hear is from me, Claire.
 I am part Betazoid and have a greater capacity than the others with these new powers.
 I can hear thoughts and read emotions just like a full Betaziod, but I cannot push the power of suggestion on Terrans like the others.